Brooklyn-Style/Magic_Roll/README.md

 ### <ins>Design:

 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a base, I kept `HIEA` + `YOU` in place and experimented with pretty much everything else.
 I went through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") before I had something I was happy with.
 My goals were to have a reasonable consonant-hand pinky and keep one-handed strings and awkward patterns to a minimum.
-Repeat and magic were added shortly after that to improve the layout further.
+Repeat and magic were added shortly after that but I wouldn't get the idea to make regular letters magic keys until a few months later.
 I took inspiration from many other layouts including [Hieamtsrn](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.ojttb28dodph "Hieamtsrn") for its overall design, [Magic Sturdy](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md "Magic Sturdy") for its use of magic, and [Hands Down Neu](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu "Hands Down Neu") for its adaptive keys.

 #### *Tools Used:*
 - The [Keyboard Layouts Google Doc](https://docs.google.com/document/d/1W0jhfqJI2ueJ2FNseR4YAFpNfsUM-_FlREHbpNGmC2o "Keyboard Layouts Google Doc") for design knowledge